 Find the timetable for the underground market here, if you happen to be visiting Wellington in summer then they are on more during the run-up to Christmas.

 At the top of the Wellington Botanical Gardens, you’ll find the famous cable car and cable car museum.
 Would I recommend taking a ride on the cable car? not really.
 It’s a $9 return ticket and the ride takes about 5 minutes if that.
 It’s not worth it.
 Most of the journey is in a tunnel so you don’t even get the views from the window – call me a cable car Scrooge!
 But you can visit the Cable Car Museum at the top for free which is pretty cool to learn about the history of the cable car and its relation to Wellington.

 Drive Through The Mount Victoria Tunnel

-This ones just for fun but I’m still including it all the same!
-One my first memories of Wellington will always be this tunnel.
-As we drove through the tunnel after a windy five hour drive down to Wellington from Ohakune I was ready for a rest.
+This one is just for fun but I’m still including it all the same!
+One of my first memories of Wellington will always be this tunnel.
+As we drove through the tunnel after a windy five-hour drive down to Wellington from Ohakune I was ready for a rest.
 As we went through the tunnel, to make our way to Evans Bay Marina, I’m met by all these idiots tooting their horn at me?!
 I’m like what have I done?!
 I had done nothing.
 Turns out that on a Friday the Welly locals beep their horns as many times as they can as they go through the tunnel to celebrate Friday!!
 I love it and think it brings a great sense of community.
 It makes me smile every single time we drive through.
-Originally the beeping only happened on a Friday but I’ll be honest there’s someone getting happy on the horn everyday.
+Originally the beeping only happened on a Friday but I’ll be honest there’s someone getting happy on the horn every day.

 Indoor Climbing in Wellington